MariusAAROS/responsible-ai-datascience-ipParis.github.io/content/blog/RegMixup.md

 With $\eta \in \mathbb{R}_{+}^*$ being the hyperparameter controlling the importance of the vicinal cross entropy sub-loss and $p_\theta$ the activation function of the model parameterized by $\theta$.
 In the paper, the value of $\eta$ is set to 1 and its variation seem negligible.
 Consequently, we will not focus on it in this blog post.

 Such a model (equation 4) exhibits properties that lacked in Mixup :
-- **Values of $\alpha$ and underconfidence :** As we explicitly add the empirical distribution to the vicinal one, the ERM term will encourage the model to predict the true labels of the training set while the VRM term, motivated by the interpolation factor $\lambda$ will explore the vicinal distribution space in the much more thorough way than what was possible with mixup.
+- **Values of $\alpha$ and underconfidence :** As we explicitly add the empirical distribution to the vicinal one, the ERM term will encourage the model to predict the true labels of the training set while the VRM term, motivated by the interpolation factor $\lambda$, will explore the vicinal distribution space in a much more thorough way than what was possible with mixup.
 Consequently, the ERM term allows to better predict in-distribution samples while the VRM term with a larger $\alpha$ will allow to better predict OOD samples.
 This is a very interesting property as it allows to have a model that is both confident and accurate.
-- **Prediction entropy :** Through their experiments and observations, researchers found that a cross-validated value of $\alpha$ leads a maximum likelihood estimation having high entropy for ODD samples only.
+- **Prediction entropy :** Through their experiments and observations, researchers found that a cross-validated value of $\alpha$ leads to a maximum likelihood estimation having high entropy for ODD samples only.
 While Mixup demonstrated high entropy for both ID and OOD samples, RegMixup is able to differentiate between the two.
 This is an highly desirable properties indicating us that RegMixup acts as a regularizer in essense.

 As a preliminary conclusion, RegMixup is a very powerful, cost-efficient and simple-to-implement regularizer that allows to improve the robustness and accuracy of deep neural networks for both in-distribution and out-of-distribution samples.
 In the next section, we will see how to use RegMixup in practice trough a toy example.